 Spending hundreds of pounds on a new mattress only to find you don’t like it when it arrives is disappointing to say the least.
-But not nearly as disappointing as finding yourself stuck with it for good.
+But not nearly as disappointing as finding yourself stuck with it.

-Unfortunately, many mattress retailers either don't have a returns policy or have one that's so short it doesn't give you time to really get used to a new mattress.
+Unfortunately, many mattress retailers either don't have a returns policy or have one that's so short it doesn't give you time to really get used to your mattress.

 While receiving a damaged mattress is annoying, the good news is that you’re much more likely to get your money back if it arrived with a fault.

-Under the Consumer Rights Act 2015, all products sold in the UK (regardless of whether they were bought in-store or online) must be:
+Under the Consumer Rights Act 2015 (applies to goods bought any time after 1 October 2015), all products sold in the UK (regardless of whether they were bought in store or online) must be:

-If your new mattress doesn’t meet any one of these criteria, you can make a faulty goods claim against the retailer from which you bought it.
+If your new mattress doesn’t meet any one of these criteria, you can make a faulty goods claim against the retailer you bought it from.

-The retailer must attempt to repair or replace the product and, if that isn’t possible, give a full refund, if you make a claim after 30 days but within six months of placing the order.
-If it has been more than six months since you ordered the mattress, or if a fault has developed during use, check whether it’s still under guarantee.
+If it's been more than six months since you ordered it, or if a fault has developed during use, check whether it’s still under guarantee.

 No matter how uncomfortable it is, if a mattress bought in a physical shop is not actually faulty or damaged, you can only return it if the retailer has a returns policy – which isn't a legal requirement.